 This website was created to promote and celebrate the Reynoldstown Wheelbarrow Festival.
 At some point after 2013 this site's domain registration expired and wheelbarrowfestival.com disappeared from the web.
 I have attended the festival several times and was surprised and disappointed when I could find this site.
 Recently I discovered that the domain was available.
 I bought it with the goal of recreating the site from its archived pages to give visitors a feel for what the festival is like.
 This page is reconstructed from Reynoldstown's 2009 Wheelbarrow Festival information.
 The photographs were taken by Josh Weiss.
 This is such a special event that has brought joy to so many people.
 Follow the present day festival information at twitter.com/wheelbarrowfest.
 I won't be attending this year.
 Instead I am off to visit the Hawaiian Islands.
-I have poured over lots on condo vacation rentals in Maui and decided I will spend at least a month on this smaller Hawaiian island.
+I have poured over lots of Hawaiian Island condo rentals to find the perfect rental in Maui .
+I will be spending at least a month on this smaller Hawaiian island.
 Condo rentals seem the way to go on this tropical island.
 The management company who is handling my rental was so helpful.
 I learned about several festivals that will be occurring when I am there.
 I was thrilled to learn that I will actually be in Maui during their Hawaiian Slack Key Guitar Festival that honors an art form that originated in Hawaii almost two centuries ago.
 There will be performances by more than a dozen masters of a musical style that has given Hawaii culture a distinctive voice.
 And I am also planning on attending the Kapalua Wine & Food Festival later in the same month.
 The Food Festival is Hawaii’s most notable culinary event, replete with internationally-renowned winemakers, legendary sommeliers, and top chefs.
 So although I won't be enjoying the music and street parade this year in Reynoldstown, I will be experiencing other festivals unique to the island of Maui that offer music and food of a different kind.

 Now for a stroll back to 2009.....